xxaiuu/First_Game/README.md

       - In Coin, Mask it such that only 2 will be triggered
 - We can see all the signals relating to the node when clicking on the node tab on the right side
   - connecting signals does not work with an external editor such as VS Code, will need to turn it off in order for it to generate
+- RayCast2D will shoot in invisible arrow out, which you can use as collision detection